outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 					- if these dont work, youll want to keep looking for other pollutants/chemicals you might be exposed to that could cause cancer (like alcohol, excessive sunlight, pesticides, toxic cleaning chemicals, processed food, peanuts/wheat which have agglutinin that can make some cancers worse, potato chips which have acrylamide which can make cancer worse, supplements like beta-sitosterol that can suppress tumor-fighting defenses, arginine/b vitamins/vitamin c/vitamin e/iron/zinc which can feed cancer if taken in supplement or other processed form, etc)
 						- also check if your lifestyle variables like circadian rhythm dysregulation are a cause (if the cancer grows more at night, or days when you dont get sunlight, or in different sleeping postures, or when using a nightlight)

-		- here's a good probiotic I use (Garden of Life RAW Probiotics Colon Care) that has a powerful anti-cancer effect (paired with an air pollution mask and a healthy diet with vitamin C/D)
+		- here's a good probiotic (Garden of Life RAW Probiotics Colon Care) that has a powerful anti-cancer effect (paired with an air pollution mask and a healthy diet with vitamin C/D)
 			- https://www.amazon.com/Garden-Life-Probiotics-Colon-Stable/dp/B07CZGVXKY/
 			- if your microbiome is messed up, you wont be able to fight cancer optimally, probiotics are a powerful immune booster
-			- how did I figure this out? it wasnt a big leap of inference, I just read a few articles about specific bacteria that had anti-cancer effects and thought I should try the probiotics I knew were good quality at whole foods even though they weren't the same as those mentioned in the articles, and they seem to work
-				- I put them in some soup, sauerkraut, or tea with sugar or wheat flour and let them grow and drink a little bit all day (1 - 2 bottles' worth every day is good for reducing tumor size quickly, although lower doses are recommended for some people like thyroid patients, not sure what the upper limit is on the dose, lactic acid from the bacteria and SCFA/bile acid production which impact the thyroid are probably the dose-limiting factors)
+				- lower doses are recommended for some people like thyroid patients, not sure what the upper limit is on the dose, lactic acid from the bacteria and SCFA/bile acid production which impact the thyroid are probably the dose-limiting factors
 				- https://www.sciencedaily.com/releases/2024/05/240517164108.htm
-				- the reason this works is probably that the dose is really high, Im drinking a broth that contains 20  - 100 pills or so every day of a very powerful high quality probiotic
-				- I also found this bc I decided to look for a 'magic treatment' like sitosterol almost was for fungal infections (except that it suppressed a tumor suppressor, so dont take sitosterol if you have cancer), and bc I try variable dose sizes bc I know that dose is important, and bc I didnt take the easy way out of asking someone to figure out cancer for me
 				- high doses of probiotics can interfere with levothyroxine or thyroid function, so increased doses of levothyroxine may be necessary when taking probiotics for people with thyroid damage, and lower doses of probiotics may be necessary for thyroid patients, partly bc of the metabolites of probiotics like SCFAs or bile acids
 					- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8397005/
 			- another article about other probiotics for cancer treatment